Drug Testing for Weed by Employers is Getting Lax

 An Employer That Won’t Drug Test Weed

 There are two main reasons why Relativity doesn’t do drug testing for potential employees.
 First, Relativity doesn’t feel that the job opportunities they offer require a pre-employment drug test.
-Second, Relativity feels like it can trust their employees to make the right decisions and to be productive members of their team while still following the law.
+Second, Relativity feels like it can trust its employees to make the right decisions and to be productive members of its team while still following the law.

 Illinois recently went from legalizing medical marijuana to legalizing recreational marijuana in 2020.
 That means that as of this year, more people in Illinois are now using weed.
 That trend is similar to what happened in Colorado, the first state to legalize marijuana in 2014.
 Right now, about 15.5% of Colorado adults use marijuana at least once a day, which is an increase from 13.6% in 2014.